 If you enjoyed this pick of the best childhood poems, you might also enjoy these classic poems about schooldays.
+Alternatively, check out our pick of the greatest ever fairy tales.
 For more classic poetry, we recommend The Oxford Book of English Verse – perhaps the best poetry anthology on the market.

 Image: D. H. Lawrence aged 21, author unknown, Wikimedia Commons.